Bachelor's degree (as a second degree)

 Before applying, we strongly encourage you to attend one of our Teacher Education information seminars.

 With a growing population and the need to replace retiring teachers, employment for teachers in British Columbia and in the Fraser Valley are excellent.
-By the year 2020, the job-to-applicant ratio for teaching positions is estimated to be a robust 2:1.
+Elementary school teachers are currently ranked second in the list for high demand occupations usually requiring bachelor's, graduate or first professional degree.
+There are 10,100 job openings forecasted for the next decade in B.C.

 In addition to extremely favourable market conditions, the strong ties developed by UFV’s Teacher Education department with local schools districts are resulting in a 100% placement rate, with students securing jobs even before graduation.